natisitotaw/Hawk-Eye-/README.md

 ## Goals

-Hawk-Eye aims to be a simple yet effective security application designed to enhance the safety and security of monitored areas by automatically detecting and alerting security personnel in case of violence
+Hawk-Eye is a simple but effective security app that helps keep monitored areas safe by automatically spotting violent behavior and alerting security staff right away.

 ## Requirements